 Five reasons to use a CDN for online video and live streaming

 Let’s look at five reasons to use a Content Distribution Network for live video streaming.

 1. Reduced latency

-Latency refers to the lag time between an event taking place in real-life, and that event being displayed on the screen of a user watching the live stream.
+Latency refers to the lag time between an event taking place in real-life, and that event is displayed on the screen of a user watching the live stream.
 High latency isn’t a problem—until it is.
-For example, if your audience is watching the final minutes of a live streaming sport game, then someone texts them: “Too bad we lost!”
+For example, if your audience is watching the final minutes of a live streaming sports game, then someone texts them: “Too bad we lost!”

 Because of latency, their experience has been ruined.
 There are many other use-cases in which latency can be problematic.
 For this reason, streamers generally try to keep video latency low.

 2. Scale to any traffic load

 Streaming video requires data.
 In a traditional website scenario, the more users visit your website, the greater the load there is on your live streaming server.
 If your servers’ processing power is overloaded, it will run very slowly.
 In the worst case, it may crash entirely.